MrDuck354/DuckBoard75/README.md

 [OnShape Link](OnShapeLink)

-Download the files in the link below if you want to edit or view them in another software
+Download the files in the link below if you want to edit or view them in another software The assembly is too big to upload to GitHub so I had to compress it and can only add the .stl file and not the .step file.
+Unzip the .zip file and download the .stl file to view the case assembly.

 [Case Files](DuckBoard_75_Case)